michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.1.0 =
+- Added the `hasSettingNotice()` method that checks if at least one setting notice has been set or not.
 - Added the `admin-page-framework-subfield` class selector to the div element's class attribute of field containers of sub-fields.
 - Added the `field_definition_{instantiated class name}` filter hook that applies to all the defined field arrays.
 - Added the `disableSavingOptions()` method that disables the functionality to save submitted form data into the options table.